Claritin vs Zyrtec: Comparison Guide & Bulk Inventory

 - FAQs

-Claritin vs Zyrtec is the most common allergy comparison.
-The main difference is simple: Zyrtec (Cetirizine) works faster, often within one hour, but has a higher chance of causing drowsiness.
-Claritin (Loratadine) is fully non-drowsy, but can take 2-3 hours to start working.
-Both are highly effective second-generation antihistamines for sneezing, itchy/watery eyes, and runny nose.
+When comparing Claritin vs Zyrtec, the main difference is speed versus sedation.
+Zyrtec (Cetirizine) works faster—often within one hour—but has a higher chance of drowsiness.
+Claritin (Loratadine) is fully non-drowsy but can take 2-3 hours to kick in.

 Claritin vs Zyrtec: Understanding Allergy Medications